Providing public education

 Partnering with families, communities and agencies to support the educational engagement of every student

-Students come to school with a range of learning, social adjustment and mental health issues.
+Students come to school with diverse learning needs, social adjustment challenges and mental health issues.
 We engaged with families to better understand and support the interests, personalities and needs of their children.
-We also continued to build partnerships between our schools and other agencies and organisations to provide specialist support services that schools cannot provide.
+We also strengthen partnerships between our schools and other agencies and organisations to provide specialist support services that schools cannot provide.

-In 2022–23, our 22 Child and Parent Centres provided 504 programs and services with approximately 73,957 child attendances and 66,456 adult attendances.
+In 2023–24, our 22 Child and Parent Centres provided 529 programs and services, with approximately 77,000 child attendances and 72,000 adult attendances.
 The centres continued to support families and communities to provide young children with the best start to learning.

 • support for the transition of preschool children to school.

-In 2022, 122 children participated in the trial initiative Culturally and Linguistically Diverse Early Years Link (CaLDEYLink) Project held in 2 metropolitan primary schools with high proportions of CaLD families.
+In 2023, 181 children participated in the trial initiative Culturally and Linguistically Diverse Early Years Link (CaLDEYLink) Project held in 2 metropolitan primary schools with high proportions of culturally and linguistically diverse (CALD) families.
 The initiative aims to:

 • develop the personal/social, language and cognitive capabilities of English as an additional language or dialect (EALD) children prior to school entry